StartADAM/bluemarz/docs/Examples.md

 This example is similar to the previous one but includes the tool definition as a spec, using the same attributes as the previous class example.
 This textual form allows alternatives, like using a ToolRepository, explained later.

 In this case, a ToolExecutor must be injected to allow the tool to be really executed.
-Note we´re exchanging the procedural flow (using task.add_tools() as previous example) by code injection (using annotation @bm.sync_tool_executor).
+Note we´re exchanging the procedural flow (using task.add_tools() as with the previous example, by code injection (using annotation @bm.sync_tool_executor).

 ```
     @bm.sync_tool_executor